-The ClipArt ETC website has over 70,000 images for teachers and students.
-There’s lots of great black-and-white content there, but sometimes we want to add color to an image.
+The ClipArt ETC website has over 70,000 line art images for teachers and students.
+There’s a lot of great black-and-white content there, but sometimes we want to add color to an image.
 In this post, you’ll learn one simple coloring technique that will change the process from frustrating to fast.

 The Frustrating Way